Jalanjii/mohjalanji.github.io/_projects/2d_game.md

 ---
 layout: project
-title: "Visualization Tools in Python"
+title: "CovidWonderer!"
-subtitle: "Static & Interactive Viz tools"
+subtitle: "When you feel bored & go make a game about it!"
 ---

 This project is hosted on Github.
-You can take a look on it at [DataViz GitHub Repo](https://github.com/Jalanjii/dataVisualization)
+You can take a look at it on [covidwonderer GitHub Repo](https://github.com/Jalanjii/covidwonderer)